freakyaibyfreaks/ai_model_repository/README.md

 # How to run the code

 ## Step-1 -> Get the .env file of the project
-1. All the variables available in the .env.example should match the .env file.
+1. Create a file in credentials folder named credentials and get the required variables from team mate and make sure you have all the variables that are in credentials.example.py.

 ## Step-2 -> Create/Activate the virtual environment
 1. python3 -m venv env